AmaanSayyad/Celo-Word-Puzzle/wordgame/README.md

 This repository contains:
 1. ✅ **Playable and working** version of the game.
 2. 📖 **README** with complete How-To-Play instructions.
-3. 🔗 **Deployed Web3 game** on Somnia Testnet with minimal off-chain dependency.
+3. 🔗 **Deployed Web3 game** on Celo Mainnet with minimal off-chain dependency.

 ---